 - Rationale for proposed course and its role in the departmental curriculum, with emphasis on innovative aspects of the course

 - Full course description, including designation of main topics, themes, sections of the course

 - Top course learning objectives, specifying specific skills and expertise that students will gain

-- Identification of unique resources (at Columbia, in New York City, elsewhere) engaged by the course
+- Identification of any unique resources (at Columbia or elsewhere) engaged by the course

 - List of teaching experience, both formal and informal, to date